 Consider the Source

 Does this test come from a reputable organization or person?
 Is it endorsed by a credentialed professional?
+Many online therapy platforms ask clients to complete questionnaires when they first sign up.
+These too, are only as reliable as the therapy providers that issue them.
 If unsure, take a few minutes and look them up online.
 It might immediately clear up a lot of questions.

 Is It Free?

 Most well-researched tests are not free.
 In fact, they might cost a lot of money.
 Free psychological tests or quizzes are automatic red flags.

 As discussed, reliability and validity improve with more test questions.
 Providing an accurate IQ or diagnosis in ten questions is not possible.

 It is always a good idea to compare an online test to others you may have taken before, especially if you know for a fact that they were trustworthy.
 Reliable and valid tests should provide similar conclusions.
 If you take a test that gives you wildly different results, that may indicate a problem.